 Currently, the sidewalk that extends along the north side of Vermont Street, from the Rock Island Metra tracks to the Gregory Street Overpass, is only five-feet wide.
 Travel lanes in this area are excessively wide.
 It is recommended that the sidewalk be widened and that street trees be planted in 5' x 20' tree pits, topped with permeable pavers and a 4' x 6' cast iron tree grate.

-12 Add Drop-Off Area

-A bus and vehicular drop-off should be added in front of the Metra Electric station on the north side of Vermont Street.
+12 Add Drop-Off Area A bus and vehicular drop-off should be added in front of the Metra Electric station on the north side of Vermont Street.
 It is recommended that bump-outs be added to the sidewalk in this area to create additional space for pedestrians and to shorten the pedestrian crossing on Vermont Street.

-Install New Pedestrian Street Lighting

-During Phase 2, lighting should be further improved by adding new pedestrian-scaled lighting outside of the Metra Electric station.
+13 Install New Pedestrian Street Lighting During Phase 2, lighting should be further improved by adding new pedestrian-scaled lighting outside of the Metra Electric station.
 Unlike the existing street lighting, which is predominately meant to provide light for vehicles on Western Avenue, pedestrianscaled lighting focuses light on the sidewalk.

-4 Add Pedestrian Crossing Area
+14 Add Pedestrian Crossing Area

 Only one crosswalk crosses Vermont Street between Western Avenue and Chicago Street, which is a distance of 1,500 feet.
 A second crosswalk should be added in front of the Rock Island Metra station.
 To maximize its visibility, the crosswalk should be installed with a stamped asphalt brick pattern that is similar to other crosswalks in the area.

-15 Install New Sidewalk

-The most direct way to reach the hospital campus from the Metra stations is to walk north on Irving Avenue from Vermont Street.
+15 Install New Sidewalk The most direct way to reach the hospital campus from the Metra stations is to walk north on Irving Avenue from Vermont Street.
 However, no sidewalk exists on this portion of Irving Avenue.
 This pedestrian connection should be encouraged by installing a new sidewalk to connect with the sidewalks at New Street.
+Include Parking Buffers Any parking lot that fronts a street should include a vegetated screen at the front property line to provide a buffer for pedestrians.
+The figure to the right shows the recommended 7-foot wide parking buffer, which includes a fence and vegetation.